IM-About the Preceptors

 The below faculty serve as preceptors of the residency and are responsible for its direction.
 They are supported by the many other clinical pharmacists and faculty on the Temple Health Sciences Campus.

 Marissa Cavaretta, PharmD, BCPS, BCACP is the program director for the PGY-2 Internal Medicine Pharmacy Residency.
-Dr. Cavaretta is a Clinical Assistant Professor at Temple University School of Pharmacy (TUSP) and a Clinical Specialist in Internal Medicine at Temple University Hospital (TUH).
+Dr. Cavaretta is a Clinical Associate Professor at Temple University School of Pharmacy (TUSP) and a Clinical Specialist in Internal Medicine at Temple University Hospital (TUH).
 She earned her Doctor of Pharmacy degree from Albany College of Pharmacy and Health Sciences in Albany, NY and completed her Pharmacy Practice and Ambulatory Care pharmacy residencies at Upstate University Hospital in Syracuse, NY.
 Following completion of the residencies she worked at Upstate University Hospital as a clinical pharmacist with the Acute Care of the Elderly team.
 At TUSP, she lectures in the Pharmacy and Therapeutics Neurology/Psychiatry module and in several elective courses.
 In addition, she coordinates Pharmacy Care Recitation III and the Pharmacist in Transitions of Care elective and precepts students on Advanced Pharmacy Practice Experiences at TUH on the internal medicine service.
 She is the faculty co-advisor for the TUSP chapter of the American Pharmacists Association Academy of Students Pharmacists and is an active member of the American Pharmacists Association serving on the Transitions of Care Special Interest Group committees.
 She is also a member of the American Society of Health-System Pharmacists, and the American College of Clinical Pharmacy.
 Her research interests focus on geriatrics and transitions of care.

 Jason C. Gallagher, PharmD, FCCP, FIDP, FIDSA, BCPS completed residencies in Pharmacy Practice at the Medical College of Virginia Hospitals and Infectious Diseases of the Immunocompromised Host at Duke University Medical Center.
 He is a Clinical Professor at the Temple University School of Pharmacy and a Clinical Pharmacy Specialist in Infectious Diseases at Temple University Hospital.
 Dr. Gallagher also serves as the the director of the PGY-2 Infectious Diseases Pharmacy Residency at TUSP.
 He offers rotations with the Infectious Diseases Consult Service, Transplant Infectious Diseases Service, and precepts the teaching rotation as well.
 Dr. Gallagher has research interests in the pharmacotherapy of resistant infections, clinical pharmacodynamics and pharmacokinetics, and antibiotic stewardship.
 He a past-president of the Society of Infectious Diseases Pharmacists, past-president of the Mid-Atlantic College of Clinical Pharmacy, and has served as both Chair and Secretary/Treasurer of the ACCP Infectious Diseases Practice and Research Network.
 He currently serves as the Editor-in-Chief of Contagion and on the Infectious Diseases Specialty Council of the Board of Pharmacy Specialties.